 domain_index value on the fly and inserted the records into MongoDB.
 The speed of this importer was found to be similar to that MongoDB's native

 mongoimport utility, although perhaps a bit slower.
 Nevertheless, it is much faster to import the data directly into MongoDB after enriching it with the

 domain_index than writing the enriched JSON to a file and then importing it.

-The importer created for this project, along with the API described in the following section can be found here.
+Check out the importer created for this project, along with the API described in the following section.

 To make the newly indexed data accessible, a REST API was written in Go.
 The API allows the retrieval of subdomains for a specific FQDN, TLDs for a domain, and also all subdomains for any TLD of a given domain.

 The implemented endpoints are as follows:

 So, was all that effort actually worth it?
 Let's take a look at some benchmarks to compare the speed, accuracy, and completeness of results obtains from DNS enumeration tools.

 For the sake of transparency, the running of each tool was timed, and then the results were resolved using ZDNS.
 The output of ZDNS was then filtered using jq, and the resolvable domain names were then sorted by unique.
 For example: